Volscente/cheat_sheets/cloud/google_cloud_platform/google_cloud_platform.md

 - Cloud Storage - From Google Cloud Storage
 - BigQuery - From BigQuery tables

+Each flow is implemented as a sequence of recipies, which are data processing steps.
+It then convert them into a Dataflow pipeline.

 # Processes
 ## Data Preprocessing
 The available options are: